-The Committee will be comprised of one external examiner (from outside the Department of Pathology and Molecular Medicine but within Health Sciences) and two examiners from the department and the supervisor.
-Normally, members of the examining committee will not be from the supervisory committee.
+The Committee will be comprised of one external examiner (from outside the Department of Pathology and Molecular Medicine but within Health Sciences), the supervisory committee members and the supervisor.
 A faculty member of the Graduate Program Committee will act as the Chair.